-Our business is concentrated in West Virginia and northern Virginia.
+Our business is concentrated in West Virginia and the Shenandoah Valley and Northern region of Virginia.
 As a result, our financial condition, results of operations and cash flows are subject to changes if there are changes in the economic conditions in these areas.
 A prolonged period of economic recession or other adverse economic conditions in these areas could have a negative impact on Summit.
 A significant decline in general economic conditions nationally, caused by inflation, recession, acts of terrorism, outbreak of hostilities or other international or domestic occurrences, unemployment, changes in securities markets, declines in the housing market, a tightening credit environment or other factors could impact these local economic conditions and, in turn, have a material adverse effect on our financial condition and results of operations.

-The U.S. economy was in recession from December 2007 through June 2009.
-Business activity across a wide range of industries and regions in the U.S. was greatly reduced.
-Although economic conditions have improved, certain sectors continue to recover and significant numbers of individuals are underemployed or have even given up seeking employment.
+Business activity across a wide range of industries and regions in the U.S. remains greatly reduced compared to that prior to the 2008 economic downturn.
+Certain sectors continue to recover and significant numbers of individuals are underemployed or have even given up seeking employment.
 Financial stress on borrowers as a result of an uncertain economic environment could have an adverse effect on our borrowers or customers, which could adversely affect our financial condition and results of operations.
-In addition, local governments and many businesses are still experiencing difficulty due to lower consumer spending and decreased liquidity in the credit markets.
 Deterioration in local economic conditions, particularly within our geographic regions and markets, could drive losses beyond that which is provided for in our allowance for loan losses.
 We may also face the following risks in connection with these events: